Sinkhorn Divergences for Unbalanced Optimal Transport: Properties of entropic unbalanced optimal transport functionals

-We state the equality between symmetric OT and the Sinkhorn entropy, which relies on the symmetry of the problem.
-This result is strong because the existence of a symmetric potential that reaches the optimum of $\OTb(\al,\al)$ is not obvious in the absence of strict convexity.
-The properties of the Sinkhorn divergence rely heavily on this result.
-Note that as discussed in \cite{knight2014symmetry,feydy2020thesis} in the balanced setting, the regularized optimal transport problem can be solved (much) faster in the symmetric than in the general case.
+We state the link between $\Fb$ and $\OTb$ when the problem is symmetric.
+The properties of $\Sb$ rely heavily on it.
+As discussed in~\cite{knight2014symmetry,feydy2020thesis} for balanced OT, the potential $\f_\al$ is much faster to compute in the symmetric setting, which matters to compute $\OTb(\al,\al)$.